 Inspection of Incoming Material

-This pertains to quality checks on incoming raw material and supply from vendors.
+This pertains to quality checks on incoming raw materials and supplies from vendors.
 Samples of input material must be inspected to ensure they adhere to the prescribed quality and composition standards.
-If not, the goods are returned, vendor arrangements re-negotiated all of which entails costs.
+If not, the goods are returned, and vendor arrangements re-negotiated, all entail costs.

 Inspection at Intermediary Production